friendly-neighborhood-product-manager/DoneZone/ARCHITECTURE.md

 ### Demo Mode

-Demo mode creates a local sample board in browser memory.
+Demo mode creates a sample board in browser memory.
 It does not require Supabase Auth and does not write to Supabase.
 It is meant for quick product exploration before sign-in.

 ## Security Notes